octopusden/octopus-oc-template-gradle-plugin/README.md

 # octopus-oc-template-gradle-plugin
 This Gradle plugin provides a convenient way to interact with OKD/OpenShift templates in your build process.
 It wraps common oc CLI commands into easily callable Gradle tasks.

-### Features
+### Tasks
-- Initialize and process OpenShift templates with parameters
+- `ocTemplateProcess` initialize and process OpenShift templates with parameters
-- Create resources from templates
+- `ocTemplateCreate` create resources from templates
-- Wait for pods to be ready
+- `ocTemplateWaitReadiness` wait for pods to be ready
-- Fetch logs from pods
+- `ocTemplateLogs` fetch logs from pods
-- Clean up by deleting the created resources
+- `ocTemplateDelete` clean up by deleting the created resources

 ### Usage
 #### Apply the Plugin